classgraph/classgraph/README.md

 This can be useful in hot-swapping of changes to static constants in classfiles if the constant value is changed and the class is re-compiled while the code is running.
 (Neither the JVM nor the Eclipse debugger will hot-replace static constant initializer values if you change them while running code, so you can pick up changes this way instead).

-Note that the visibility of the fields is not checked; the value of the field in the classfile is returned whether or not it should be visible to the caller.
+**Note:** The visibility of the fields is not checked; the value of the field in the classfile is returned whether or not it should be visible to the caller.
+Therefore you should probably only use this method with public static final fields (not just static final fields) to coincide with Java's own semantics.

 ```java